Createdd/Writing/articles/MeetupReflection2017.md

 ## Short introduction about the meetup

-[Rob Axelsen](http://rob.ee/) had the courage and took the initiative to start the local group in Vienna.
-Gladly, Rob is an amazing human being and we immediately connected.
+[Robert Axelsen](http://rob.ee/) had the courage and took the initiative to start the local group in Vienna.
+Gladly, Robert is an amazing human being and we immediately connected.
 Since the start of this year we both organized the meetup and enjoyed all highs and lows of organizing a meetup.

 The meetup itself currently focuses around collaborative coding, talks about programming, presentations of projects, updates and news from the development world.